 White Americans concentrated in the South and influential throughout the country conducted a widespread, organized, and determined campaign to defend segregation and white supremacy.
-Racist politicians enjoyed support from the majority of white voters; the Ku Klux Klan claimed many of the South’s most prominent and powerful citizens as members; and perpetrators of vicious attacks on black people were regularly acquitted by all-white juries.
+Racist politicians enjoyed support from the majority of white voters; the Ku Klux Klan claimed many of the South’s most prominent and powerful citizens as members; and perpetrators of vicious attacks on Black people were regularly acquitted by all-white juries.

-"America’s history of racial inequality continues to haunt us.
+America’s history of racial inequality continues to haunt us.
 Many of the issues we face today are shadowed by an underlying narrative of racial difference and bias that compromise our progress.
-Our nation, now more than ever, is in desperate need of truth and recovery," said EJI Director Bryan Stevenson.
-"That process is sequential: we must first tell the truth about our past before we can overcome it."
+Our nation, now more than ever, is in desperate need of an era of truth and justice.
+We must first tell the truth about our past before we can overcome it.

 Equal Justice Initiative, “Segregation in America” (2018).